IoT4Env/UrbanMining/README.md

 - UA Modeller:\
     The OPC UA Diagram mentioned before is modelled with the UA Modeller Software.
-    Usage of the UA Modeller Software is completly optional since it is a redundancy of the OPC UA Diagram.
+    Usage of the UA Modeller Software is completly optional since it is a redundancy of the OPC UA Diagram built with DRAWIO.

 - OPENPLC:\
-    An external OPEN SOURCE project name OPENPLC simulates the PLCs found in the PlantObjects/Plcs.png file.
+    An external OPEN SOURCE repository named OPENPLC simulates all PLCs used in this project.
+    The folder holding the logic of every plc is the UrbanMining/PlantObjects/Plcs.
-    The OPENPLC project is ment to be used to emulate a real industrial environment.
+    The OPENPLC is used in this context to emulate a real industrial environment.
     So it can emulate:
     - Data collection via modbus TCP
-    - Plc program (written in Structured Text, or ST)
+    - Plc program (written in Structured Text, or ST for short)
-    - Data exchange between modbus and OPC UA server
+    - Data exchange between modbus and OPC UA server Note that the OPC UA feature is not currently present in OPENPLC, but i have worked around it via external python script that connects to the node JS OPC UA server and populates it with data gathered through modbus TCP.

     The installation specifications can be found in this [section](#openplc-installation).